vscx/pixelville-project/README.md

 # **pixelville-bugtracker**
-Welcome to the <a href="https://github.com/vallieres13/pixelville-project">Pixelville Project's Bugtracker</a>.
+Welcome to the <a href="https://github.com/vallieres13/pixelville-project/issues">Pixelville Project's Bugtracker</a>.
 Please feel free to report any bug you experience in detail for us to be able to fix them all as soon as it allows us to.

-Please see the screenshot below to know where to navigate to, when wanting to report bugs or other issues concerning the `BETA` of pixelville.me. **Thank you!**
+Please see the screenshot below to know where to navigate to, when wanting to report bugs or other issues concerning the `BETA` of pixelville.me. **Thank you!** <a href="https://github.com/vallieres13/pixelville-project/issues/new/choose">Create issue.</a>

 | Screenshot                                                        |
 | ----------------------------------------------------------------- |